-We commenced our Modern Slavery Program in FY20 and have developed and improved it in subsequent years.
-We continue to review and update existing policies and procedures to make sure they align with our risk management methodology for identifying and dealing with Modern Slavery risks.
+We commenced our Modern Slavery Program in FY20 and continue to develop and improve it.
+We regularly review and update our policies and procedures to make sure they align with our risk management methodology for identifying and dealing with Modern Slavery risks.